MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/rule-reference.md

 :::row-end:::

-## Person-named fields and validation errors
+**Identity fields and validation errors**

-For the On-premises XML process, to avoid validation errors that would otherwise occur when members leave the team and are no longer registered as project contributors, include the **ALLOWEXISTINGVALUE** element for the Assigned To field.
+To avoid validation errors that would otherwise occur when members leave the team and are no longer registered as project contributors, include the **ALLOWEXISTINGVALUE** element for the **Assigned To** field.

 > [!div class="tabbedCodeSnippets"]
 > ```XML